mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

     LIMIT 10;
     ```

 !!!
-Warning "From now onwards we will use the table `#!sql example_db.demo_data.home_rentals` make sure you replace it for `files.home_rentals` if you are connecting the data as a file."
+Warning "From now on, we will use the `#!sql example_db.demo_data.home_rentals` table.
+Make sure you replace it with `files.home_rentals` if you connect the data as a file."

 ### Understanding the Data

+Below is the sample data stored in the `#!sql example_db.demo_data.home_rentals` table.

 ```sql
 +-----------------+---------------------+------+----------+----------------+----------------+--------------+